Mycrosys/portfolio-project-4-tomodachi/README.md

 - Allauth handles all Authentication on the Website.
 Most of the Pages (details, my events, create/modify events, browse) require the User to be authenticated to work.
 If the User is not Authenticated, many elements of the Website aren't available, e.g. the Navbar does not even show some Pages, to begin with.
 If a User however uses a valid link to enter one of these pages, he will be met with a message telling him that he needs to be logged in and redirected to the home page a couple of seconds later.
 On the other side, if a user is authenticated, other elements are not shown.
 For example, neither the Login nor Register button is available, but instead, a logout option, as well as the username, is displayed.
 Likewise, the signup button on the bottom of the index page vanishes, if the user is logged in.

-The Navbar with a logged in User.
+The Navbar with a logged-in User.
 <h2><img src="./docs/images/navbar_logged_in.jpg" alt="A Picture of the Website showing the message that you need to be logged in to view that Page"></h2><br>
-Message telling you to log in or register.
+The message telling you to log in or register.
 <h2><img src="./docs/images/not_logged_in.jpg" alt="A Picture of the Website showing the message that you need to be logged in to view that Page"></h2><br>

 ###   Color Coded display of Events, Information Icons